Program Entry Information:

 If you have not attended and successfully completed a long-term (6 months or longer), faith-based program, you must do this before being considered for our program.

-The only alternative to this prior long-term program requirement is successful completion of a 62-day program we highly recommend: Bethel Colony of Mercy in Lenoir, NC.
-To be considered for entry in their program, the person with an addiction issue must call them at (828)754-9987.
-After successfully completing their program, you will be eligible to be considered for entry in RLMO’s one-year program.
+The only alternative to this prior long-term program requirement is the successful completion of a 62-day program we highly recommend: Bethel Colony of Mercy in Lenoir, NC.
+To be considered for entry into their program, the person with an addiction issue must call them at (828)754-9987.
+After successfully completing their program, you will be eligible to be considered for entry into RLMO’s one-year program.

 What To Bring / What Not To Bring